donovanh/eratosthenes-primes/README.md

 ## Performance considerations

-This is just a simple demo project and generating large prime numbers is not well suited to this JavaScript implementation.
-In general though, calculating primes within 1 and 200,000 should perform reasonably well.
-It gets exponentially slower for higher numbers.
+This is a fun demo and should be fast enough for most usage, except perhaps exploring very large prime numbers.

+While this is based on a fast algorithm, it gets noticeably slower beyond about 500,000 and gets exponentially slower for higher numbers.

 ## MIT License